 \section{Freedom and full crossing}

 In this section we introduce the join of atoms, Definition \ref{definition:atom_join}, and the concept of relative freedom of models, Definition \ref{definition:freer_or_as_free}.
 We then focus on the introduction of the full crossing operation.
 We first introduce the full crossing of one duple in a model, Definition \ref{definition:full_crossing}, which is a direct generalization of full crossing in the case of finite atomized semilattices, \cite{MarPol21}*{Definition 3.2}.
 Just like in the finite case, we then show that full crossing produces the freest semilattice that models the positive theory of the initial semilattice together with the duple being crossed, Theorem \ref{theorem:full_crossing_freest}.
 Equivalently, the result of crossing a duple $r = (r_L, r_R)$ in a model $M$ is the quotient of $M$ by the principal congruence $\Theta(r_R, r_L \odot r_R)$, Theorem \ref{theorem:congruences}.

 The procedure introduced in Definition \ref{definition:full_crossing} performs atom joins and removals when crossing each duple, in such a way that a limit atomization may be difficult to obtain when crossing an infinite set of duples.
 We will nonetheless show that a limit model does exist.
 Indeed, one way of obtaining such limit is using atomizations with all the compatible atoms (full atomizations), which lets us introduce an equivalent procedure for full atomizations, Definition \ref{definition:full_crossing_infinite}.
-We are then able to show that every model is atomizable, Theorem \ref{theorem:every_semilattice_atomizable}, and we can then conclude that the crossing procedure works for infinite sets of duples, Corollary \ref{corollary:full_crossing_freest}.
+We are then able to show that every model is atomizable, Theorem \ref{theorem:every_semilattice_atomizable}, and we can then conclude that the crossing procedure works for infinite sets of duples, Proposition \ref{proposition:full_crossing_freest}.

 We finish this section by showing that the full crossing procedure is equivalent to computing a quotient of the given algebra, Theorem \ref{theorem:congruences}.